Border procedure (border and transit zones)

 Legal assistance

-According to a decision of the Federal Constitutional Court (‘Bundesverfassungsgericht’), asylum seekers whose applications are rejected in the airport procedure are entitled to free, quality and independent legal assistance.[56]
-This is the only procedure where asylum seekers are entitled to a form of free legal assistance in Germany.[57]
-However, legal aid is made available only after a negative decision by the BAMF.
-This means that legal aid is not provided during the first instance airport procedure, i.e. prior to the interview with the BAMF.
+According to a decision of the Federal Constitutional Court (‘Bundesverfassungsgericht’), asylum seekers whose applications are rejected in the airport procedure are entitled to free, quality and independent legal assistance.[66]
+This is the only procedure where asylum seekers are entitled to a form of free legal assistance in Germany.[67]
+However, in practice it has been recorded that access to legal aid remains difficult in some cases, especially since free legal aid (financed through the BAMF) is made available only after a negative decision by the BAMF, and only if the rejected applicant does not already have legal representation, according to the BAMF.
+This means that legal aid is not systematically provided during the first instance airport procedure i.e., prior to the interview with the BAMF.
+During the first instance airport procedure the applicant has only access to legal aid at their own expense or if civil society organisations fund the legal assistance.

 In Frankfurt Airport for example, asylum seekers cannot easily reach out to lawyers prior to their interview and must heavily rely on relatives or the support of Church Refugee Services to establish contact with a lawyer.[68]
 Subject to available capacity, organisations such as PRO ASYL provide funding for lawyers to support asylum seekers from the outset of the procedure in individual cases, mostly for especially vulnerable applicants.[69]
 This has led to about 80 to 90 cases being supported at first instance by PRO ASYL-funded lawyers in 2018.[70]
 More recent figures are not available, but it has been confirmed that only a minority of asylum applicants have access to legal assistance at this stage of the procedure.[71]

 Legal practitioners witness a notable difference in the procedure depending on whether they are present or not during the interview with the BAMF.
-When the interview is conducted without the presence of a lawyer, it has been reported that the interview may be shorter and that interviewer transcript display a tendency to make superficial assessments of the claim and to omit asking questions on important elements such as health conditions.[62]
-NGOs and practitioners have thus highlighted that access to quality legal assistance prior to the BAMF interview in the airport procedure would increase the likelihood of a positive first instance decision by the BAMF.
+When the interview is conducted without the presence of a lawyer, it has been reported by a lawyer that the interview may be shorter and that interviewer transcript display a tendency to make superficial assessments of the claim and to omit asking questions on important elements such as health conditions.[72]
+Similarly, NGOs and practitioners have thus highlighted that access to quality legal assistance prior to the BAMF interview in the airport procedure would increase the likelihood of a positive first instance decision by the BAMF and decrease the unequal chances of legal representation based on the – often too short – assessment of vulnerability done by NGOs such as the Chruch Refugee Services.[73]

 As regards access to legal aid following a negative BAMF decision and potential appeals before the Administrative Court (Verwaltungsgericht, VG), the bar association of the airport’s region coordinates a consultation service with qualified lawyers.
-For example, the Bar Association of Frankfurt had a list of 43 lawyers dedicated to the airport procedure as of May 2019, who are on stand-by for free counselling with asylum seekers when needed, paid for by the BAMF on the basis of an agreement between the BAMF and the Frankfurt bar association.[63]
+For example, the Bar Association of Frankfurt provides a legal consultation service in which 36 attorneys are on stand-by for free counselling with asylum seekers when needed, paid for – at low rates, according to the association – by the BAMF on the basis of an agreement between the BAMF and the Frankfurt bar association.[74]
 In practice, however, the chances of success of appeals seem to be very low (see Appeal) and the scope of the legal assistance is limited.
-The lack of trust of asylum seekers towards lawyers who are appointed to them on the basis of this list has also been reported as problematic.[64]
+The lack of trust of asylum seekers towards lawyers who are appointed to them on the basis of this list has also been reported as problematic.[75]

 [1] Section 18a(1) Asylum Act.